Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 * Flow - prep for emailing potential Teaching Assistants by creating Campaign Member child records
 * Invokable Methods in Apex - thank the Instructor by posting a Thanks badge

-You will combine these actions in Process Builder, enabling you to easily collaborate with the Chapter Leaders.
+You will combine these actions in Process Builder, enabling you to easily maintain the processes and collaborate with other members of your team with the process diagram.

 Let's get started!